Skip to Content

 4. Cool!
 Pop a lid on the jar and put it in the fridge for at least one hour before eating.

-You Can Pickle That!
+You Pickled That!

 💌 Let's Stay Together